rodrigo455/AD936X_LIBIIO/README.md

 ## Description

+Note: This work must be updated. software decimation and interpolation was a featured taken from [gr-iio](https://github.com/analogdevicesinc/gr-iio) and it was removed by analogdevices, since it is indeed incorrect, because no filtering is applied.
+Pluto makes decimation and interpolation available in hardware that this software does not support for now.

 The project is based in [REDHAWK USRP_UHD](https://github.com/RedhawkSDR/USRP_UHD) and it contains the source and build script for the REDHAWK Device AD936X_LIBIIO device.
 This device is a FRONTEND Interfaces compliant device for the AD936x that